XraySpectroscopy/xafsorg/docs/databases.rst

 Periodic Table of X-ray Absorption and Emission Energies
 --------------------------------------------------------

-Below are links for a poster-sized Periodic Table of X-ray Absorption Edge energies and X-ray emission line energies.
-This Periodic Table displays hard X-ray absorption edges (K, L1, L2, L3, M5) energies, principle K, L, and M emission line energies, and most common oxidation states for each element.
+Poster-sized Periodic Table of X-ray Absorption Edge energies and X-ray emission line energies are available at https://xrayabsorption.org/xraytable.
+These display the energies of the hard X-ray absorption edges (K, L1, L2, L3, M5) and the main K, L, and M emission lines, as well as the electronic configuration and most common oxidation states for each element.

 The table is generated using X-ray data from W. T. Elam, B. D. Ravel